 For many individuals who have made the UK their home, the ultimate milestone is to secure a stable future with Indefinite Leave to Remain (ILR) — a status that grants the freedom to live and work in the UK without time restrictions.
 ILR is typically given after spending a significant period of continuous residence, often gained through various visas related to work, business, ancestral connections, or family ties, where individuals may qualify after three to five years.

 Table of Contents

-What Does the 20 Years Long Residence Rule has to offer?
+What is the 20 Years ILR Long Residence Rule?

 Who Qualifies for the 20 Years Long Residence Rule?

 The 20 Years Long Residence Rule in the UK offers a pathway for individuals who have made their life in the country over two decades, allowing them a chance to secure their future within its borders.
 This rule, detailed in Rule 276 of the Immigration Rules, lays out several criteria that must be satisfied to qualify.
 Here’s what applicants need to consider:

 - 20 years of continuous residence in the United Kingdom, legally or illegally.

 - Being able to prove the stay of 20 years

 - Not having serious or questionable criminal convictions

 The 20 years of continuous residence can be broken under specific circumstances, including: